Introduction & Basics

 Florescent shop lights (in a variety of sizes from the home improvement store, but must find some way to mount them)

-Any of the For Heat fixtures used with a CFL bulb
+Any of the For Heat fixtures used with a screw-in CFL bulb or LED bulb

 LED strip lights (for aquariums)